yourwelcomematt/matt-obsidian-vault/Photography/Cameras/Sensor Sizes.md

 	- Greater detail and dynamic range
 	- Better low-light performance
 	- Less noise
-- Commonly believed to be able to achieve greater bokeh than smaller sensor sizes, however this is [[Bokeh|technically not the case]].
+- Commonly believed to be able to achieve greater bokeh than smaller sensor sizes, however this is [[Depth of Field|technically not the case]].

 ## APS-C